VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 }
 ```

-This route doesn't do much for now, it just reads the request and answers with a body with the
+This route doesn't do much for now, it just reads the request and answers with a body that includes the
 received task name.
-Also it isn't yet protected.
+In addition, it is yet to be protected.

 To protect our route, we will use [`dart_frog_auth`](https://pub.dev/packages/dart_frog_auth), a
 package provided by Dart Frog that makes it easier to implement token based authentications.

-So lets start by adding it to the project:
+So let's start by adding it to the project:

 ```bash
 dart pub add dart_frog_auth
 ```

-First, we need to create a method in our authenticator class which will be responsible to validate
+First, we need to create a method in our `Authenticator` class which will be responsible of validating
-an authentication token, since right now, our authentication token is just the user's username,
+an authentication token.
+Since for now, our authentication token is just the user's username,
 we can add the following snippet to the `Authenticator` class:

 ```dart